genesos/AttrAjax/README.md

 - Default: 5000

 ###data-aa-disableinajax
-Specifies whether the tag binded with ajax evnet should be disabled in ajax request.
+Specifies whether the tag should be disabled in ajax request.
 - Optional
 - Type: Boolean
 - Default: true